Lion Air puts $500 mln IPO on hold as global equity markets tumble -sources

 Two people said Lion Air, which was set to launch the IPO as early as March, would consider a float only when markets stabilised.
 The people declined to be identified because they were not authorised to speak to the media.

-Lion Air had no immediate response to a Reuters request for comment.
+Lion Air declined comment.
 The carrier has toyed with an IPO for about five years.

 This week, global share prices plunged on fears of sustained global economic impact as the coronavirus spreads beyond China, with about 12 countries reporting their first virus cases in the past 24 hours.